ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 +----------------------+----------------------+-----------------------+

-The only location where we hear about hexadecimal characters again in this book should be when we introduce the character and [string]{.str}
-data types --- there control characters like a newline character are sometimes specified in hexadecimal form like \"\\x0A\" for a newline character.
+The only location where we hear about hexadecimal characters again in this book should be when we introduce the character and `string` data types --- there control characters like a newline character are sometimes specified in hexadecimal form like "\x0A" for a newline character.